-Student Name Name of Residence Derwen College Gobowen Shropshire SY11 3JA Please note: This document has been written on the basis that the majority of our students are aged 18 and above.
-As such, unless alternative arrangments are in place, our students are regarded as young adults with capacity to make decisions for themselves and the life they want to lead.
+Student Name Entrance C - Main Reception Derwen College Gobowen Shropshire SY11 3JA Please note: This document has been written on the basis that the majority of our students are aged 18 and above.
+As such, unless alternative arrangements are in place, our students are regarded as young adults with capacity to make decisions for themselves and the life they want to lead.
 Please see the section 'Working with Parents and Families' for more information on this subject.